They went out and preached everywhere, the Lord working with them, and confirming the word by the signs that followed. Amen. Mark 16:20

 I would lodge in the wilderness.”

-9 Destroy, O Lord, and divide their language,
+9 Confuse them, Lord, and confound their language,

 for I have seen violence and strife in the city.

 10 Day and night they prowl around on its walls.

 Malice and abuse are also within her.

 Threats and lies do not depart from her streets.

 12 For it was not an enemy who insulted me,